rage/java-programming/data/part-8/2-hash-map.md

 <!-- Edellä kuvatun toiminnallisuuden voisi toteuttaa myös hajautustaulun arvojen läpikäynnillä.
 Hajautustaulu arvojoukon saa hajautustaulun metodilla `values()`.
 Myös tämän arvojoukon voi käydä läpi for-each -lauseella. -->

 The preceding functionality could also be implemented by going through the hash map's values.
 The set of values can be retrieved with the hash map's `values​​()` method.
-This set of values can also be iterated ober ​​with a for-each loop.
+This set of values can also be iterated over ​​with a for-each loop.

 <!-- ```java
 public ArrayList<Book> haeBookNimenOsalla(String nimenOsa) {